 Cinematographer Rachel Morrison, whose latest project is the upcoming Marvel film Black Panther, already made Academy Awards history by becoming the first woman in history to be nominated for the best cinematography Oscar, for her work on Mudbound.
 Now she’s in the position to become the first woman ever to win in the category.

 Timothée Chalamet, Call Me By Your Name

 Call Me By Your Name’s Timothée Chalamet, who also appeared in Lady Bird, is nominated for an Oscar in the best actor category.
 At 22, Chalamet is the youngest best actor nominee since 1944, when Mickey Rooney was nominated at just 19 years old.
 If he wins, Chalamet would be the youngest best actor winner in history.
-The current record holder is Adrian Brody, who won the Academy Award for best actor for his role in 2002’s The Pianist, when he was 29.
+The current record holder is Adrien Brody, who won the Academy Award for best actor for his role in 2002’s The Pianist, when he was 29.